 Keep reading to learn the effects of watching television on babies and alternatives to lead the baby away from the device.

 Is It Okay For A Baby To Watch TV?

-The American Academy of Pediatrics recommends no screen time for babies younger than 18 months (1).
-Thus, infants should not watch television and even other devices with a screen, such as smartphones and tablets.
+The American Academy of Pediatrics (AAP) recommends no screen time for babies younger than 18 months (1).
+Thus, infants should not watch television and even other devices with a screen, such as monitors, smartphones, and tablets.
 Television-watching is not recommended for older babies and toddlers, too.

 Toddlers between 18 and 24 months may use high-quality educational apps on smartphones or tablets with their parents for a few minutes a day.
 Children older than two years may try high-quality apps for no more than an hour a day.

 Dr. Tali Ditye, a neuroscience PhD from Massachusetts, says, “It’s not surprising that some experts believe TV can be too much for newborns, who are just learning to process all the sights and sounds in the world around them.
 While there’s no definitive answer on whether or not TV is harmful to babies, it’s generally recommended that parents limit their child’s screen time (including TV, computers, tablets, and phones) to one hour per day or less.”

 Several studies and experts indicate that regular watching of television may have detrimental effects on the baby’s healthy development in the long run.
 Television-watching may have the following effects on the baby.

 Watching television offers no benefit to the baby since they are too young to understand the images seen on the television.
 Babies watch TV because they find the bright and colorful images attractive.
 They cannot understand and identify the real-world equivalent of the TV’s images.
 For instance, a baby may see a TV advertisement of a toy, which they already have.
 However, they will not realize that it is the same toy they have in their hands.